Benjamin-Lee/riboviria.org/content/about.md

 #### Where can I find the code for the project?

-The code for the discovery pipeline, analysis, and website is available on <a href="#" target="_blank">GitHub</a>.
-All code for the project is open source and under the GPL-3.0 license.
+The code for the discovery pipeline, analysis is [available on GitHub](https://github.com/UriNeri/RVMT).
+The website's [source code](https://github.com/Benjamin-Lee/riboviria.org) is also available.
+All code for the project is open source and under the MIT license.

 #### Are there restrictions on using the data?